kevinpt/opbasm/_sources/rst/tutorial.txt

   call    rotate
   ; s5 is unchanged, s0 has result, sE is altered

+Remember that a push/pop pair consumes four instructions for every register saved on the stack.
+That can grow to a significant portion of the total program memory if the stack is used extensively across many subroutines.

 External I/O
 ------------

-With the basic foundations of writing assembly it comes time to actually do something useful with the PicoBlaze.
+With the basic foundations of writing assembly in place, it comes time to actually do something useful with the PicoBlaze.
 Since it is implemented as a soft-core within an FPGA there will usually be additional logic outside of the PicoBlaze that you need to interact with.
 This is accomplished through the I/O ports.
 There are 256 input and output ports which are multiplexed together onto an 8-bit address bus.These ports are accessed with the :ref:`inst-input` and :ref:`inst-output` instructions.

 .. code-block:: picoblaze

   input  s5, 01  ; Input from port 0x01
-  add    s5, 01
+  add    s5, 02
   output s5, 01  ; Write back to port 0x01

 To use the port interface you will have to implement decode logic to handle port operations based on their addresses.
 Refer to the official PicoBlaze documentation for examples of how this can be done.
-If you want to completely decode the ports and save their state in registers, one general purpose solution would be to instantiate the `generic register file component <http://kevinpt.github.io/vhdl-extras/rst/packages.html#reg-file>`_ from the VHDL-extras library.
+If you want to completely decode the ports and save their state in registers, one general purpose solution would be to instantiate the `generic register file component <http://kevinpt.github.io/vhdl-extras/rst/modules/reg_file.html>`_ from the VHDL-extras library.

+It will be up to you to decide how the ports are applied to control your external logic.
+Some may be used to transfer data values in and out of the picoblaze.
+Others can be used to set control flags or initiate actions in external state machines.

 External events
 ---------------

 The final topic to explore in developing for the PicoBlaze are interrupts.
-This is a mechanism where external hardware can interrupt normal program execution to cause special code to run known as an interrupt service routine (ISR).
+This is a mechanism where external hardware can interrupt normal program execution to cause special code known as an interrupt service routine (ISR) to run.
 The PicoBlaze has a single interrupt input and supports a single ISR.

 Interrupts are optional.
 You do not have to use them in your designs.
 Their main benefit is that they let you avoid polling for changes in the hardware state through the I/O ports and you can respond to external events with the lowest, most deterministic delay possible.

-Interrupt handling is controled by an internal flag.
+Interrupt handling is controlled by an internal flag.
 Interrupts are off by default.
-You can use the :ref:`inst-enable` instruction to enable the the ISR.
-The :ref:`inst-disable` instruction disables interrupts.
+The :ref:`inst-enable` instruction will enable the interrupts.
+The :ref:`inst-disable` instruction disables them.

-When the interrupt input to the PicoBlaze goes high it saves the current instruction address on the hardware stack like a normal subroutine call.
+When the interrupt input goes high the PicoBlaze saves the current instruction address on the hardware stack like a normal subroutine call.
 It also saves the values of the Z, C flags, and on PB6, saves the active register bank.
 The processor then executes the instruction located at the interrupt vector address.
 This address is fixed at 0x3FF for PB3 and can be modified for PB6 in its generic block.
 This instruction is usually a :ref:`inst-jump` into the body of the ISR:

 .. code-block:: picoblaze